novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-124.md

 Would this be a good hint?

-Having sent a letter to the media and written on 【Namui Iyagi】, he believed he would soon find the remaining money from the sale of the artworks.
+Having sent a letter to the media and written on 【Nam's Story】, he believed he would soon find the remaining money from the sale of the artworks.

 ‘For some reason, I feel proud.’